Congressional District # 10

 CHEMICAL & MINERALS RECLAMATIONEPA ID# OHD980614549

 Site DescriptionThe Chemical and Minerals Reclamation, Inc. site (CMR) covers a 3/4 acre area at 5418 Crescent Avenue on the north side of Cleveland, Ohio.
 The site is located in a metropolitan area within the floodplain of the Cuyahoga River and is surrounded by the Cleveland Memorial Shoreway to the south and west, the Old Cuyahoga River bed to the north, and industrial property to the east.
 Several homes are located on the other side of the Cleveland Memorial Shoreway.
-The city of Cleveland had an estimated population of 478,403 people according to the 2000 census.
 The entrance to the Cuyahoga River and Lake Erie is approximately 1 mile from the site.
 A marina is located across the Old Cuyahoga River bed to the north.
 The former owner of the property, the Cleveland Plain Dealer newspaper leased this land to CMR in 1979.
 CMR planned to use the site as a recycling facility, however, the site was only used to collect and store wastes in vats and barrels.
 The vats and barrels contained miscellaneous wastes including flammable and non-flammable solvents, paints, tar, grease, and resins.
 These storage operations continued until July 2, 1980, when a fire occurred at the warehouse on the site.
 As a result of the fire, the Cleveland Memorial Shoreway was closed temporarily, but no injuries were reported.
 The city of Cleveland, the U. S. Coast Guard, the Ohio Environmental Protection Agency (OEPA), and the United States Environmental Protection Agency (U.S. EPA) have all participated in some phase of the cleanup activity.

 Site ResponsibilityThe site is being addressed through federal, state and local actions.